 Species diversity is a basic measure of community structure and organization and an important tool for assessing the environmental health.
 The index gives a measure of how individuals in a community are distributed.

 Shannon diversity indices (H') values for phytoplankton ranged from 2.498 to 3.736 over the entire study period (Table 2, Fig. 6).
 The second year's diversity values were higher than the first year's.
 Mundra (3.931) had the highest value, followed by Mandvi (3.882) and Sanghi (3.825), while Summer (4.069) had the highest value, followed by Monsoon (3.867) and Winter (3.578).
 The recorded values show that phytoplankton is distributed evenly across the study stations.
 The diversity value did not differ significantly between seasons or stations, but it did differ significantly between years (F 24.52, p 0.0001).
 The species diversity index (H’) positively correlate with water nitrate (0.49) and phosphate (0.54) value.
 The Shannon's diversity index was strongly and positively correlated with Pielou's Evenness Index (0.87) and Margalef diversity index (0.57) which is consistent with other notable studies by france et al. (2021).
-To access the effect of hydrobiological parameters (physico chemical parameters and nutrients) on plankton abundance, richness, Shannon, evenness index pca analysis was performed (Fig. 7).
+To access the effect of hydrobiological parameters (physico-chemical parameters and nutrients) on plankton abundance, richness, Shannon, evenness index PCA analysis was performed (Fig. 7).

 Fig. 6 Diversity indices among stations

-Fig. 7 Effect of Hydrobiological parameters on number of taxa, plankton density, Shannon, Evenness and Margalef (a,b,c,d,e respectively)
+Fig. 7.
+Effect of Hydrobiological parameters on number of taxa, plankton density, Shannon, Evenness and Margalef (a,b,c,d,e respectively)

 Table 2: Species richness and diversity indices at Stations